DevonGifford/my_JavaScript/JavaScript_Projects/Infinite_Scroll/README.md

 ## Thoughts

 This is a pretty useful skill to learn I think.
 A lot of websites today use infinite scrolling, or lazy loading, to constantly show new items / elements to a user.
 This eliminates the need for pagination and can make browsing easier.

+A lot more could be dont to this page however this is purely an example of implementing infinite scrolling.

 ## Live Version